Bashanosaurus: Size

 Bashanosaurus seems to have been a small stegosaur.
 Based on the proportions of Huayangosaurus, Dai et al. (2022) estimate that Bashanosaurus may have been about 3 m long.
 However, it is unclear if the fossil specimens belonged to fully grown animals, so it may have been able to grow larger.
 In comparison, the closely related Chungkingosaurus was moderately-sized, with specimens ranging from around 4–5 m in length.
 Huayangosaurus was similar in size, around 4 m in length and 500 kg in body mass.

 Classification

 In the phylogenetic analyses in their 2022 description of Bashanosaurus, Dai and colleagues recovered it in the basalmost clade within the Stegosauria, as the sister taxon to the Late Jurassic Chungkingosaurus.
 Later publications built upon this phylogenetic dataset and found very similar results to the original description.
-In their 2024 description of the Early Cretaceous stegosaur Yanbeilong, Jia and colleagues recovered the results displayed in the cladogram below.
+In their 2024 description of the Early Cretaceous stegosaur Yanbeilong, Jia and colleagues recovered the results displayed in Topology A below.
+Using an updated matrix, Sánchez-Fenollosa and Cobos (2025) recovered Bashanosaurus as a member of a larger Huayangosauridae clade, as the sister taxon to Huayangosaurus.
+These results are displayed in Topology B below:

-In 2023, Raven and colleagues performed a thorough analysis of thyreophoran relationships, including most of the named species within this clade.
-They commented that Bashanosaurus can confidently be regarded as an early-diverging stegosaurian.
-However, because its description had been published so recently, they were unable to include it in their published analyses.